 - Environment of improvement

-Customer focus is a major concern of organizations, where all actions and procedures must meet customer needs and expectations.
+Customer focus is a major concern of an organizational structure, where all actions and procedures must meet customer needs and expectations.
 Slow companies that think more in cost and efficiency are obsessed with maximizing the quality of products and services.
 But the truth is that customer loyalty and values must be prioritized to achieve high performance and excellence.

 Paying attention to customer satisfaction and identifying what needs to be done helps when the market begins to shift its focus.
 Investigating and measuring consumer perceptions and culture helps create more lasting relationships, allowing customers to get closer and closer to organizations.